 And more importantly, a well-trained teacher shows a commitment to Christ: “We want to represent Christ and do things to the best of our ability.
 The same is true with teaching English.
 We get adequate training to best help the people we’re going to serve.
 And it turns into a relationship through that.”

 There are two ways to get TESOL training: through a college degree program or a certification course.

 Kristin explains, “One of the best ways is to major in either TESOL or in Education with a focus in TESOL while in undergrad.
 This gives you a full sense of grammar and how to teach and how to design curriculum.
 Not all schools have TESOL programs, but it’s becoming more and more common.
-You could also get an education degree with focus on TESOL.”
+You could also get an education degree with a focus on TESOL.”

 Where can I use my TESOL certification?

 There are opportunities to teach English locally through refugee resettlement agencies.
 Other opportunities are available with community centers — especially in diverse neighborhoods.
 Check out your local community center to see if there is a need and how you can help.